 Valuing a Lifetime of Experience and Learning

 The New School believes academics can begin before you enter the classroom.
-Our students enroll with a host of college-level knowledge from jobs, internships, volunteer positions, and independent study, as well as life experience, which our Prior Learning program accepts as credit towards a bachelor's degree.
-We feel the years students spend learning and engaging in the world outside the classroom should accelerate the path to a degree.
+Our students enroll with a range of college-level knowledge from jobs, internships, volunteer positions, noncredit classes, job training classes, military service, and independent study, as well as life experience, which our Prior Learning program [insert link to Prior Learning page] accepts as credit toward a bachelor’s degree.
+We feel that the years students spend learning in and engaging with the world outside the classroom should accelerate the path to a degree.

 Learn Your Way.